 Both the Nikon Coolpix AW130 and the Olympus Tough TG-4 have a minimum focus distance of 1cm.
 Focusing this close to an object is very impressive and not many other cameras manage to pull it off.
 This is great for Macro photography, but which camera is better?
 While both cameras can focus at 1cm, the TG-4 can get additionally closer by using the optical zoom, while the AW130 increases the minimum focus distance if you zoom in – you don’t get both.

 Buying a rugged camera poses some restrictions on how far the image quality can go.
 Namely, the sensor in the AW130 is rather small, almost as small as the sensor on iPhone.
+Technically, we would want a bigger sensor like Canon PowerShot G9 X in order to produce quality image.
 So, what kind of image quality can you expect?
 Well, it’s about the same as your average high-end smartphone – it’s okay, but not exceptionally good for a point-and-shoot camera.
 However, users do not buy this type of camera in order to replace their smartphones as primary shooters, they buy it because it can go against a harsh environment where smartphones can’t survive.

 ISO or noise handling is mediocre.
 This brings us back to the small sensor, and camera’s minimum ISO settings being at ISO125.
 In daylight or well-let indoors, the sensor will not have to use high ISO, leaving details and image sharpness at high levels, while keeping the noise down.
 However, if you shoot during night, or deep underwater where light is limited, the camera might bump ISO to higher levels which could result in noisy images with smudged details.
 This happens because the camera tries to fight noise with noise-reduction algorithms, which has a destructive side-effect against details.
 Everything inside the ISO125 – ISO800 range delivers good results while going beyond ISO800 will make noise and detail loss quite visible.
 We recommend manually setting the maximum ISO at ISO800, thus forcing the camera the use slower shutter speeds to compensate for the lack of light.
 Given that the lenses are stabilized by VR, blur due to shake shouldn’t be too much of a problem.
 Image sharpness is very good in center and a bit softer around the edges.
 If you must, use ISO1600 but do not use those images for large prints.
 They will probably be okay for web sharing.
 For the sake of specifications, we should note that the AW130 can extend up to ISO6400, even though at that point the photos are practically useless.